memorymoon

 Pulse: Each voicecard has different pulse.

-VCA: Each voicecard has different level.
+Env: Each voicecard has different time offset in the envelopes.

 Filter: Each voicecard has different cutoff frequency.
-(Does not work

 OSC DETUNE: Detuning of the individual waves in each oscillator.